 There are a number of homemade as well as commercial options available to address pest problems.
 Start by contacting your local garden center for advice.
 And no matter what treatment route you decide to take, begin treating the problem immediately.

-A schefflera may develop leaf spots, which can be fungal or bacterial in nature.
+A Schefflera may develop leaf spots, which can be fungal or bacterial in nature.
 If you notice discolored spots on your leaf, remove the infected leaves.
 You may need to treat it with a fungicide.

 Root rot is another problem that can develop with your umbrella tree.
-Root rot can be caused by overwatering or a fungus.
+Root rot can be caused by either overwatering or a fungus.
 You may see leaves yellowing and the plant just overall looking poorly or stunted.

-As with insects, treat root rot or any disease immediately.
+Just like with insects, treat root rot or any disease immediately.
 If left too long, you may not be able to save the plant.

 Schefflera plants develop calcium oxalate crystals which can be mildly toxic to people and animals, particularly when ingested.
 On rare occasions, you can develop a rash by handling the plant, so when pruning you might want to wear gloves.

 - Scheffleras make great houseplants, especially for beginners.

 - Overall Scheffleras are easy to care for, with pruning being the most common task.

 - Scheffleras like to be deeply watered, then allowed to dry out.